Timeline for application

 Content and structure

 The opening paragraph of any letter is important and is your opportunity to engage the reader and set the scene.
 Use this paragraph to tell the recruiters which role you are applying for and to highlight your reasons for applying.
 You need to sound enthusiastic and motivated and demonstrate that you have researched the post/school and can comment on what specifically attracts you.
+It is a good idea to contact the school and request to visit before submitting your application to demonstrate your motivation.
+This will also help to strengthen your opening paragraph.

 Reasons why you might be interested in applying could include: